ianpgm/apfamet/README.md

 + A function to split projects based on metadata, sets of HMMs, and sets of sample IDs.
 Also a function to merge projects.
 + Pairwise hypothesis testing to check for significant differences between groups of samples.
 + A search function for the HMM database, to search descriptions for keywords of interest
-+ A function to export all reads with hits to a given model or set of models
 + Assembled data - checking for HMM abundance in assembled data is faster than checking every read, and data sets are getting too big for the read-based approach.
 That's why I would like to be able to use apfamet to combine assembled data with coverage information for analysis of assembled data.

 Please [submit an issue](https://github.com/ianpgm/apfamet/issues) if you have suggestions for more features!